CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 ## Checkout

 Checkout gets the Branch from Github onto the Worker.
-As the Worker is created everytime from Scratch every Job needs to get the Sources again.
+As the worker is created from scratch every job needs to get the sources again.

 ## terraform cli

 `   - uses: hashicorp/setup-terraform@v1`
-Defines the Buildin Commands to be available on the worker from GitHub.
+Defines the build-in commands to be available on the worker from GitHub.

 The CLI documentation can be found here. https://learn.hashicorp.com/tutorials/terraform/azure-build?in=terraform/azure-get-started

 ## terraform init

-Terraform Init sets up the Current Project Environment and connects to the Azure Storage Account Defined in your "`stage_1_AKS_Cluster/main.tf`"
+Terraform init sets up the current project environment and connects to the Azure Storage account defined in your "`stage_1_AKS_Cluster/main.tf`"

 ## Terraform fmt
-Terraform fmt allows you to Format your Code automatically so it matches the expected Syntax.
-It Beautyfies your code as well for better read ability.
+Terraform fmt allows you to format your code automatically so it matches the expected syntax.
+It beautyfies your code as well for better readability.

-We set "`continue-on-error: true`" so you get Automatic Linting and the Pipeline doesn't allow properly Formatted code.
+We set "`continue-on-error: true`" so you get automatic linting and the pipeline doesn't allow properly formatted code.

 ## Terraform Plan
-Creates a Plan of the Changes needed to be done on Azure to accomplish the defined Settings in your Terraform Code.
+Creates a plan of the changes needed to be done on Azure to accomplish the defined settings in your Terraform Code.

 ## Dependencies and Environments

-You can Setup Concurrent or sequential Tasks with Pipelines.
-In our example we made a Sequential Task by defining defining that the Seconds Task needs the First:
+You can setup concurrent or sequential tasks with pipelines.
+In our example we made a sequential task by defining defining that the seconds task needs the first:

 "`needs: [terraform]`"

-Also we Setup two different Environments "production" and "development" those are necessary for an Approval Workflow.
+Also we setup two different environments "production" and "development" those are necessary for an approval workflow.
 More on that later.

 ## Terraform apply

-The Final Step is to Apply the Terraform Code which will Setup the Defined Environment on Azure.
+The final step is to apply the Terraform Code which will setup the defined environment on Azure.

 ## Terraform main.tf

-Your /terrform/main.tf contains all the Setting for the Desired Infrastructure on Azure.
+Your /stage_1_AKS_Cluster/main.tf contains all the setting for the desired infrastructure on Azure.

-Every Terraform Project needs a Backend to Store the State by default a Local file will be used but there are many Different Available Backends.
-In our Case we Provide you with an Azure Storageaccount.
+Every terraform project needs a backend to store the state by default a local file will be used but there are many different available backends.
+In our case we provide you with an Azure-Storage-Account.
-Which is Defined by first Stating the Resource Group and Storage Account Name.
-Inside a Storage Account we also Specify an Existing Container Name.
-The here Selected Key is the State File Terraform will use.
-If it doesnt exist it will be created by the Terraform CLI.
+The account is defined by first stating the resource group and storage account name.
+Inside a storage account we also specify an existing container name.
+The here selected key is the state file Terraform will use.
+If it does'nt exist it will be created by the Terraform CLI.
-The Name of the Key needs to be Unique for every Participant. (only Lowercase and numbers allowed)
+The name of the key needs to be unique for every participant (only lowercase and numbers allowed).

-Also we define the Version of the AzureRM Provider
+Also we define the version of the AzureRM Provider

 ```
 terraform {